 This guide will be written from a Windows user point of view.
 90% of you probably use Windows as your daily driver.
 If not, cool, as you probably already know your way around a cli/bash terminal or you use OSX (yikes).

-A few of the files needed in this guide are provided via my selfhosted dogbin instance.
-If you are unable to curl the files it may be that I am either rebooting Caddy, server is down for maintenance, or its dead.
+A few of the files needed in this guide are provided via my self hosted dogbin instance.
+If you are unable to curl the files it may be that I am either rebooting Caddy, the server is down for maintenance, or its dead.
 Shoot me an email if you cant get the files!

 There are two different ways to set this stuff up (I will be using a virtual machine via Hyper-V for this guide):

 - Windows 7, 8.1, or 10 Pro+ OR Windows Server 2012 R2+ OR Hyper-V Server already running and ready.